mastering-genkit/mastering-genkit-go/src/chapters/09-mcp.md

 These are the main steps to set up the MCP client:

-1. **Initialize Genkit with the OpenAI plugin** to handle AI interactions.
+1. **Initialize Genkit with the AWS Bedrock plugin** to handle AI interactions.
 2. **Configure the MCP filesystem server** to expose file system operations.
 3. **Create an MCP manager** that manages the MCP servers and retrieves available tools.
 4. **Use the tools from the MCP server** in a Genkit flow to perform file operations.